 Ms. Harre joined Prairie State in 2013 as the External Affairs Manager, leading the communications and public relations programs for the campus.
 She has held various roles of increased responsibility within the company since that time.
 Prior to joining Prairie State, she worked in the public relations field, most recently at RBM Golf Course and Osborn Barr Communications.

 Ms. Harre earned a B.S. in communications and advertising from the University of Illinois in Urbana – Champaign.
 In addition, she is a member of the Illinois Coal Association, American Coalition for Clean Coal Electricity, the Illinois Chamber Energy Council, and the Public Relations Society of America.
-Ms. Harre, an active community member and proud mother, lives in Nashville, Illinois with her husband and two daughters.

 Tom Schmale is the Corporate Controller for the PSEC.
 Mr. Schmale joined the Prairie State team in 2010 as an accountant during the final construction phase of the campus, and has held various positions of increased responsibility since then.
 Most recently, he served as the Power Plant Controller, managing the plant’s financial and accounting functions, while serving as a valuable resource to plant staff, department heads, and the plant’s senior management team.